VolkerRail: Maintenance at Tata Scunthorpe

-VolkerRail also undertake the Permanment Way maintenance at Tata's Scunthorpe works.
+VolkerRail also undertake the Permanent Way maintenance at Tata's Scunthorpe works.
 This is a very long standing contract and is a legacy of British Steel's ownership of Grant Lyon Eagre and subsequently Corus' part ownership of GrantRail.
 Work undertaken encompasses all aspects of permanent way work.
-As well as usual maintenance tasks VolkerRail also undertake renewals and some small scale new build work - larger scale projects are put out to tender although the largest rail project, The Rail Service Centre for handling Continuous Welded Rail trains, was also undertaken VolkerRail (though as GrantRail at the time).
+As well as usual maintenance tasks VolkerRail also undertake renewals and some small scale new build work – larger scale projects are put out to tender although the largest rail project, The Rail Service Centre for handling Continuous Welded Rail trains, was also undertaken VolkerRail (though as GrantRail at the time).
 As rail is now produced on site Tata supply this for renewals work and it allows rails of 120', rather than the usual 60' lengths, to be used and reduce the number of rail joints.
 Due to the changing nature of a steel works and the traffic requirements there is a small amount of recovery work for sections which are no longer in use.